AnaSofiaTorres96/Painter/bugevaders/README.md

 Description:

-Master Coders Invasion is a Java game inspired by the classic Space Invaders, infused with the theme of a programming bootcamp.
+Bug Evaders is a Java game inspired by the classic Space Invaders, infused with the theme of a programming bootcamp.
 Developed using the SimpleGraphics library, this game offers an entertaining way to take a break from coding and unleash your frustration in a fun and legal manner.

 Are you tired of being buried under Oracle documentation?
 Do you crave a way to vent your frustration without repercussions?
 Look no further than Master Coders Invasion!